codybuell/dotfiles/README.md

    - move it to a ps1 line update instead...?
    - solution for vim?
    - just deal with it?
-- after linux config and logging out you are prompted to create a new account on centos7...
+- on linux installs:

-- on linux installs, ~/.msmtprc tls path needs to be changed:  /etc/ssl/certs/ca-bundle.crt
+        ~/.msmtprc tls path needs to be changed:  /etc/ssl/certs/ca-bundle.crt ~/.urlview needs to be setup with correct command ~/.lbdbrc needts to be adjusted

 References
 ----------